roubaal98/roubaal98/README.md

 - 💻 I’m currently studying Computer Science at the university of cincinnati
 - 🌴 I enjoy traveling to any place with a beach during breaks
+- 🍪 I love to bake!
 - 😄 Pronouns: she/her/hers
-- 🍪 Fun Fact: I love to bake!